Blue And Pink Celestial Self Care CTA Instagram Post-1

 Consequences of Insufficient Legionella Training

-The Health and Safety Executive (HSE) consider Legionnaires disease to be a preventable disease and it’s therefore treated as such by the law.
-Moreover, health and safety law underpins the statutory obligations of; duty holders, employers or those in control of premises which pose a risk to occupiers with respect to acquiring Legionnaires’ disease.
+The Health and Safety Executive (HSE) considers Legionnaires’ disease to be preventable and it’s therefore treated as such by the law.
+Moreover, health and safety laws underpin the statutory obligations of; duty holders, employers, or those in control of premises that pose a risk to occupiers concerning acquiring Legionnaires’ disease.

 Legionella Training - What does the guidance say?

-The Approved Code of Practice (ACoP L8) provides specific advice on the health and safety law which applies and the associated duties under the Health and Safety at Work etc Act 1974 and HSG274 (Parts 1,2 &3) provide prescriptive guidance notes on how to comply with these duties – stressing that compliance is the ‘minimum requirement’ and should the recommendations detailed in HSG274 not be followed then compliance will need to be demonstrated by other means – in order to satisfy the HSE that risk has been suitably mitigated.
+The Approved Code of Practice (ACoP L8) provides specific advice on the health and safety law that applies and the associated duties under the Health and Safety at Work etc Act 1974 and HSG274 (Parts 1,2 &3) provide law and guidance notes on how to comply with these duties – stressing that compliance is the ‘minimum requirement’ and should the recommendations detailed in HSG274 not be followed then compliance will need to be demonstrated by other means – to satisfy the HSE that risk has been suitably mitigated.

 COSHH identifies a requirement to provide a risk assessment and highlights the importance of preventing or controlling hazardous substances in as far as what’s considered reasonable and practicable, whilst stressing the importance of ensuring that staff are suitably trained on the risks associated with hazardous substances.

-These considerations form the backbone of Legionella risk assessments (conforming to the requirements of BS8580) for which there is a legal requirement under health and safety law.
-Therefore, as Legionnaires’ disease is a foreseeable and preventable risk which can be suitably mitigated by a mandated management process - detailed in the site-specific risk assessment, a lack of knowledge is not considered a reasonable legal defence when individuals are affected by this pathogen as a result of poorly managed water distribution systems.
+These considerations form the backbone of Legionella risk assessments (conforming to the requirements of BS8580-1:2019) for which there is a legal requirement under health and safety law.
+Therefore, as Legionnaires’ disease is a foreseeable and preventable risk that can be suitably mitigated by a suitable management process - detailed in the site-specific risk assessment, a lack of knowledge is not considered a reasonable legal defence when individuals are affected by this pathogen because of poorly managed water distribution systems.

 How important is Legionella Training?